7/28/2020

 speaker

-Bernie Blagen
+Bernie Blagan

-VP and CFO
+VP and CFO of MPS

 Sure.
-I think that just given the nature of the current macro environment, where we did benefit from accelerated ordering patterns, particularly at the end of Q1, that we don't want to become complacent because we have seen fall-offs in demand after we've had a big run-up like we just experienced.
+I think that just given the nature of the current macro environment where we did benefit from accelerated ordering patterns, particularly at the end of Q1, that we don't want to become complacent because we have seen fall-offs in demand after we've had a big run-up like we just experienced.
 So it isn't that we're seeing anything specifically in the market that causes us concern, but just past experience tells us that it's something that we have to monitor.
-Yeah.

 speaker